25prabhu10/notes/docs/Languages/CSS/CSS.md

    }
    ```

-4. ID Selector: Selecting an element using its ID assigned to its id attribute.
+4. **ID Selector**: Selecting an element using its ID assigned to its id attribute.
 As all ids inside a HTML are unique, there should not be duplicate ID selectors.

    ```css
    #ok {